MTV (Germany)

-MTV is a German language free-to-air television channel operated by Paramount Global.
+MTV is a German free-to-air television channel operated by Paramount Global.
 The channel launched on 7 March 1997 as MTV Central, as part of a regionalisation strategy by MTV Networks Europe.

 Availability

 The channel primarily serves Germany, Austria and Switzerland, however it is widely available across Europe free-to-air.

 Between 2011 and 2017, the channel moved behind a paywall, limiting its availability mainly to German-speaking territories.
 On 24 November 2017 a free-to-air standard definition feed was added to Astra 19.2°E with German and English audio tracks.

 It is available in Germany through Sky Deutschland, Unitymedia, Pÿur, Astra, Deutsche Telekom and Vodafone.
 In Switzerland, Sky and Astra.
 In Austria, through A1, Sky, Astra and Magenta.

 History

 1997–2001

 Since 1993, Germany was served by VIVA as a 24-hour German music channel, while MTV was only broadcast in English through MTV Europe.
 In 1997, as part of MTV Networks Europe's regionalization strategy, MTV launched a German-speaking channel to target existing competition within the German-speaking markets.
 MTV Germany launched with specialized German-speaking versions of hit MTV Europe shows which included the Euro Top 20, MTV Select, MTV News, Non-Stop Hits, US Top 20 Hitlist UK, Hitlist Germany, Fashion Zone, MTV Urban and The Lick.

 In 1999, MTV Germany became available free-to-air throughout Europe on Astra satellite.
 In 2001, MTV Networks Germany launched MTV2 Pop, a 24-hour pop music channel (later replaced by Nickelodeon).